 For every single country you want to visit, you will have to check with each individual embassy or high commission.

 For certain prescription medications such as strong painkillers or controlled drugs, you will need to take a letter from your GP with you too to prevent any problems at customs.
 Your GP or specialist nurse will be able to tell you if you will need one.
 The same is true if you need to carry any needles, syringes or any similar equipment.
 If you travel for longer than three months with the same prescription you may also need to have a medications license from the Home Office.

+This is something that you can get in trouble with so you need to be careful.
 All medications should be kept in their original packaging, no exceptions.
 Any controlled drugs should be carried in your hand luggage along with the letter from your GP and the Home Office.
 Certain meds such as insulin need to be kept at the correct temperature, so you will need to get some form of cool bag to carry them in.
 These can be obtained from most pharmacies in the UK.